diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/database-design-2/2017-11-23-transactions-concurrency.md

 ### Transactions
 - single-user DBMS: at most one user at a time can use the system (home computer)
-- multiuser DBMS: many users can access the system (database) concurrently (airline reservations system)
+- multiuser DBMS: many users can access the system concurrently (airline reservations system)
 - multiprogramming
   - allows operating system to execute multiple processes concurrently
   - executes commands from one process, then suspends that process and executes commands from another process, etc